markholloway/markholloway.github.io/_posts/2019-03-16-twilio-lookup-api.md

 title:  Using the Lookup API for number validation and fraud prevention
 tags: [twilio,lookup]
 ---
-With the Twilio `Lookup` API it's possible to obtain information about a caller such as caller name, carrier name, carrier type, number type, and porting history.
+With the Twilio `Lookup` API it's possible to obtain information about a caller such as caller name, carrier name, carrier type, number type, and porting history, in les than one second.
 <!--more-->

 Twilio provides the `Lookup` API as a way to validate if a number is real or ficticious and provide additional details associated with the number.
 The data Twilio provides is real-time.
 This is critical to knowing if a phone number was stolen and ported or sim-swapped.
 People who intend to commit fraud operate quickly and having real time data available is critical to fraud prevention.